PavelPZ/riverpod_navigator/doc/lesson01.md

 ### 5. Map TypedSegment's to Screens

-Only the *TypedSegment => Screen* mapping is displayed..
-You can view all application widgets here: [screen.dart source code](/examples/doc/lib/src/lesson01/screens.dart)
+Note: *Only the "TypedSegment => Screen" mapping is displayed.
+You can view all application screens and widgets here: [screen.dart source code](/examples/doc/lib/src/lesson01/screens.dart)

 ```dart
 final ScreenBuilder appSegmentsScreenBuilder = (segment) => (segment as AppSegments).map(